barry-waldbaum-rl/reat-vm-setup/README.md

 16. Set a key in the database

-Test DNS lookup and database connection from Redis Insight.
+Test the database connection from Redis Insight.

 17. Open another tab in Chrome and point it the Redis Insight at: